Aesica/RMMV/README.md

+# Aesica's RMMV Plugins - Terms of Use
 This is the dumping ground for my (small) collection of JavaScript Plugins for RMMV.
+- Anything hosted here is free to use in both free and commercial projects as long as you give me credit.
+- You may edit the code as needed to fit your game
-Anything hosted here is free to use in both free and commercial projects as long as you give me credit.
-A copy of your game (once completed) would be nice so I can see how my scripts are being used, but isn't required.
-So yeah, enjoy or whatever!
+- A copy of your game (once completed) would be nice so I can see how my scripts are being used, but isn't required.

 Unless otherwise noted, these plugins are fully compatible with the Yanfly suite.